ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/setup.txt

 The TensorFlow-based ``nmt`` and ``rnnlm`` predictors are based on `Eva Hasler's TensorFlow fork <https://github.com/ehasler/tensorflow>`_ which extends the seq2seq tutorial to reproduce the Bahdanau-style architecture.

-**Note**: You don't need this fork if you access TensorFlow only over the Tensor2Tensor library.
+**Note**: You don't need this fork if you access TensorFlow only via the Tensor2Tensor library.

 *Tested versions: latest*